 Maximising milk supply

 If you are breastfeeding with implants it is helpful to stay in close contact with an IBCLC lactation consultant to maximise your milk supply.
-You can also read our articles on increasing milk supply and the value of galactagogues.
+You can also read our articles on getting breastfeeding off to a good start, increasing milk supply and the value of galactagogues (herbs, foods or medications that may promote milk production).

 Many mothers who have had breast augmentation or reduction surgery also increase their milk supplies with herbal and prescription galactagogues (milk-inducing substances).
 The herb goat’s rue in particular seems to be helpful for mothers who have had breast surgery, but there are many others that can be effective as well.